robin-raymond/zax.io/ctor-dtor.md

 Rather than creating a constructor that takes arguments for all the data being initialized, or worse, creating a polymorphic set of constructors for each variant of arguments that a type might want initialized, named value initialization can be used.
 When a type is instantiated, the contained arguments can be initialized with values by specifying the names of each value to initialized prefixed with a dot operator `.` and the value to initialize.
 All initialized values must be enclosed in curly braces `{}` so the are distinguished for a constructor argument list.
 Named arguments need not be in the same order as their listing in the type being initialized.

-Named value initialization cannot be mixed with constructor arguments at the same time for the same type.
-Either values are initialized by name or they are constructed using constructor but not both.

 ````zax
 Animal :: type {
     animal : String